Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Of the domain registrars that I’ve reviewed in this post, Namecheap, NameSilo, and Google Domains will each allow you to purchase a domain for the full 10-year term at checkout.
 Domain.com maxes out at five years.
 There aren’t any tricky rebate policies with any of them, though, which is why I like these registrars the best.

-For Hostinger and the domain registrars, both the promotional and renewal prices will vary according to the top level domain (TLD) you choose.
-See the table below:
+For Bluehost and the domain registrars, both the promotional and renewal prices will vary according to the top level domain (TLD) you choose.

-As you can see, the price changes a lot depending on the TLD (.com, .org, .net, etc.).
+The price can vary a lot depending on the TLD (.com, .org, .net, etc.).
 Another name for TLD is domain extension, so you might see that term, too.
 They are the same thing.

 Domain Extensions and Search Tools

 I really like it when a domain registrar makes it easy for you to take advantage of all the different domain extensions available.
 Basically, you are looking at two things:

 - How many different TLDs do they offer?

 - How easy is it to search for domain names?